 print(greet.__wrapped__) # <function greet at 0x...>

-functools.update_wrapper(self, func) copies __name__, __doc__, __module__, __qualname__, and __annotations__ from the original function onto the class instance.
+functools.update_wrapper(self, func) copies __name__, __doc__, __module__, __qualname__, __annotations__, and (on Python 3.12+) __type_params__ from the original function onto the class instance.
 It also merges the function's __dict__ and sets __wrapped__ to reference the original function.
-This is exactly what @functools.wraps(func) does in function-based decorators -- @wraps just calls update_wrapper internally.
+This is exactly what @functools.wraps(func) does in function-based decorators — @wraps just calls update_wrapper internally.
+The full list of copied attributes is defined in functools.WRAPPER_ASSIGNMENTS; the Python documentation at docs.python.org/3/library/functools.html lists the current defaults for each Python version.

 A Stateful Decorator: Call Counter